DistLab-Sannio/data-anchored-placement/README.md

 - OpenTelemetry Collector: Configured to collect application traces and forward them to Grafana Tempo.
 - Grafana Tempo: Set up to process incoming traces and generate relevant metrics.
 - Prometheus: Used to store and retrieve the generated metrics.
-- Python Configuration: Ensure the correct addresses for Prometheus and Neo4j are specified in environment variables (in k8s yaml files).
+- Python Configuration: Ensure the correct addresses for Prometheus and Neo4j are specified in environment variables.
 - JSON Request Structure: Databases in the request JSON must have names ending with 'db'.
 This allows the algorithm to identify and ‘anchor’ them to nodes based on their region.

 ![alt text](doc/req.png)

+# Deploy on Kubernetes

+- Apply all yaml manifest in k8s folder creating a dedicated namespace (or using the same for all).
+- Ensure the correct addresses for Neo4j and Prometheus that stores Tempo metrics are specified in environment variables (in k8s/placement.yml files).
+- If you want to use Istio as trace generator, follow the [install-istio.md](k8s/install-istio.md) guide specifying for IstioOperator configuration the namespace containing the opentelemetry collector address.
+- Contact on `http://<IP>:<PLACEMENT NODEPORT>/placement`.
+- JSON Request Structure: Databases in the request JSON must have names ending with 'db'.
+This allows the algorithm to identify and ‘anchor’ them to nodes based on their region.